Image by Palu Malerba

 Open BIM removes some traditional issues of BIM data, which is often constrained by proprietary vendor data formats, project phase, or discipline.

-• Access to BIM data created during design for entire lifecycle of building.
+Access to BIM data created during design for the entire lifecycle of the building.

-• By creating common language and alignment thanks to following commonly defined work processes and international standards, the depth and breadth of BIM deliverables are extended.
+By creating a common language and alignment thanks to following commonly defined work processes and international standards, the depth and breadth of BIM deliverables are extended.

-• Long-term data strategy for built asset thanks to accessible digital twin.
+Long-term data strategy for built assets thanks to the accessible digital twin.

 What are the Principles of Open BIM?